tomvodi/cointracking-export-converter/README.md

 - Skipping of empty transactions that don't have an outgoing, incoming or fee amount
 - Generated a transaction ID as CoinTracking does not include the ID in the export file

+## Documentation

+The documentation is available in the [wiki](https://github.com/tomvodi/cointracking-export-converter/wiki).

 ## Live Development

 To run in live development mode, run `wails dev` in the project directory.
 This will run a Vite development